VO1D-H3ART/SRS-viewer/README.md

 ## Local Hosting

 To make this solution work you MUST be on the same network or subnet.
-The solution I am using is [TailScale](https://tailscale.com/) its free and allows for a mesh network which means any device connected to TailScale network can "talk" to each other
+The solution I am using is [TailScale](https://tailscale.com/) its free and allows for a mesh network which means any device connected to TailScale network can "talk" to each other.
+Basically acting as a VPN (Virtual Private Network).
+So if there are diffrent subnets on your network this will help make sure you can connect to any access point and the viewer will still work

+GitHub pages will not work with this solution because it uses HTTPS while SRS uses HTTP.
+The diffrence is that HTTPS is that it's more secure therefore causes more issues in configuring the stream to work.
+Security should generally not be an issue because this is run locally.

+## Using HTTP and Not HTTPS (GitHub Pages)

+To bypass the use of HTTPS we host the viewer.html on the SRS server itself.
+In order to do this Right click on the SRS desktop shortcut -> open file location -> objs -> nginx -> html and paste the viewer.html in this folder.
+To open this folder in the broswer you have to do **http**:// YOUR IP HERE/viewer.html DO NOT FORGET TO USE **HTTP**